 of the country, and three of the lighthouses mark entrances to the river system.
-The Bonny River Light, shown at right, is one of these three.
+The Bonny River Light, shown below, is one of these three.
 Aids to navigation in Nigeria are maintained by the Nigerian Ports Authority.
 Based in Britain, the port authority is one of several agencies privatized by the Nigerian government since 2003.